Kilonova and progenitor properties of merger-driven gamma-ray bursts: Sample of the GRBs

 \section{Sample of the GRBs}

-In this work, we have specifically analyzed only those GRBs for which a claim/evidence of KN emission was established.
-We compiled our GRB sample from previous studies \citep{Ascenzi2019,Rossi2020MNRAS,OConnor2022,Fong2022,Troja2023EighteenYears} by imposing the following selection conditions:
+In this work, we restricted our analysis solely to GRBs for which evidence or claims of KN emission have been established.
+We compiled our GRB sample from previous studies \citep{Ascenzi2019,Rossi2020MNRAS,OConnor2022,Fong2022,Troja2023EighteenYears} by imposing the selection conditions detailed below.